lcdm-uiuc/accy571-fa16/syllabus.md

 | Assignments | 60% |
 | Lecture Participation | 10% |

-Note: We will drop your two lowest assignment scores, but only if you performed peer assessment.
+Note: We will drop your lowest assignment score, but only if you performed peer assessment.

 ### Grading Scale ###